$c$-vectors of 2-Calabi--Yau categories and Borel subalgebras of ${\mathfrak{sl}}_{\infty}$

 for a subset $\De^+_{\sl_\infty} \subset \De_{\sl_\infty}$ such that the cone $\Rset_+ \De^+_{\sl_\infty}$ does not contain a line.
 A {\em{Borel subalgebra}} of $\sl_\infty$ is a subalgebra of the form \cite{DP1,DP2}

 for a given triangular decomposition \eqref{triangular}.

 Unlike the finite dimensional case, the Borel subalgebras of $\sl_\infty$ are generally non-isomorphic to each other.
 The set of all triangular decompositions \eqref{triangular} is in bijection with the countable totally ordered sets \cite[prop.
 2]{DP1}.
-Two triangular decompositions are considered equivalent if they are obtained from each other by a bijection of $\Zset$; two countable totally ordered sets are considered equivalent if they are isomorphic or reverse-isomorphic.
+A bijection of $\Zset$ sends a triangular decomposition of $\Delta_{\sl_\infty}$ to a triangular decomposition of $\Delta_{\sl_\infty}$.
+Two triangular decompositions are considered equivalent if they are obtained from each other in this way.
+Two countable totally ordered sets are considered equivalent if they are isomorphic or reverse-isomorphic.
 The triangular decomposition corresponding to a countable totally ordered set $Y$ corresponds to the set

 \sectionnew{A formula for indices in $\cC( Z )$} \lb{ind} In this section we prove a formula for the index of an indecomposable object of a cluster category $\cC( Z )$ of type $A_{ \infty }$ with respect to an arbitrary cluster tilting subcategory.
 Recall that the cluster tilting subcategories of $\cC(Z)$ have the form $\cT( T )$ where $T$ is a triangulation of $Z$.